michelinesoley/HBT/README.md

  gnuplot expectationvalueOH.gpt
  ```

- Additional documentation is included in documentation.pdf (under construction).
+ Additional documentation is included in documentation.pdf.